claudio-unipv/pvcheck/README.md

 #### the special section [.INPUT] ####

-The special section [.INPUT] allows you to specify text to be sent to the program via its standard input;
+The special section [.INPUT] allows to specify the text to be written on the program's standard input:

-example:
+Example:

 ```
 ...

 [.TEST]
-Test1
+Name of the test

 [.INPUT]
 input1